anthonyfok/boundaries/README.md

 	- Forward Sortation Area geometry
  - Geometry_SAUID.gpkg
 	 -  Settled area geometry
+ - opendrr-boundaries.sql
+ 	 - SQL backup of boundaries schema used in OpenDRR PostgresSQL database.
+Contains all geopackages in this repository, indexed.

   Adapted from Statistics Canada, 2016 Census - Boundary files, 2020.
 This does not constitute an endorsement by Statistics Canada of this product.

 ## hexbin_4326